"Information Warfare: Applying Research and Experimentation to Strategy"

 In an Australian context for example, as Australia has committed (2017) to procure its new submarine fleet from France, a critical statement arises: "The Commanders of the last generation of submarines Australia is developing with France will not be born for another 25 year."
 This important statement indicates the need to look at education with a different lens, from the future.
 It suggests that new systems of thinking and educating will be indispensable, as new technologies will create space in which the human may - or may not - remain in the loop.

 (n.b.
-Dr Jean Bogais is bilingual - French & English - and works in both environments)
+Bilingual - French & English - and works in both environments 🇦🇺 🇫🇷)

-A strong advocate of the importance of knowledge transfer, Dr Bogais teaches in both civilian and military institutions.
-He creates (or adapt) pilot programmes to explore the education of the future.
-Dr Bogais brings into the classroom the material acquired in his field work to give students / participants a real time perspective.
+A strong advocate of the importance of ethics and knowledge transfer, Professor Bogais teaches in both civilian and military institutions.
+He creates (or adapts) pilot programmes to explore and test the education of the future.
+Dr Bogais brings into the classroom the material acquired in his field work to give students / participants real time perspectives.

-As a bilingual (French/English) psycho-sociologist and conflict specialist, Dr Bogais is well-placed to advise, mentor and teach in these complex areas.
+As a bilingual (French/English) psycho-sociologist and conflict specialist, Professor Bogais is well-placed to advise, mentor and teach in these complex areas.

 Context: civilian and military specialised audience - participants: East & Southeast Asia